michael-spengler/fairness/README.md

 ## Leverage Inspiration from Pulsechain's Pulsepot
 Check this [intro](https://www.youtube.com/watch?v=8OIF7jERK4c).
 It might make sense to have something like [https://pulsepot.io/](https://pulsepot.io) for RVLT --> RVLTPot or so.
+We might ask Jacob if he is interested in teaming up.

 ## Free Speech
 Media shall inform, educate and explore in a "thesis, antithesis, synthesis" pattern - instead of making one-sided politics themselves (the latter is also called propaganda).
 So we see it in our responsibility to provide or promote a mainstream video- & chatplatform which has a decentralized backend and frontend (the latter via ens.domains) including a fully decentralized content moderation and decentralized, permissionless user authentication.